LED Outdoor Lighting

 A common misconception is that LED fixtures are difficult to install.
 Actually, they can be somewhat easier.
 All the parts are joined together, with the components integral to the fixture.
 The bulb is integrated, not loose, and the optics are integrated (the wiring as well).

-Additionally, LED fixtures are cooler to the touch.
+Additionally, LED outdoor lighting is cooler to the touch.
 A typical halogen fixture produces 300 degrees, whereas an LED can top out somewhere in the 90 degree range.

 Also, even if you purchased a bulb or fixture that promises to last 20 years, is that a true illumination or just a glow?
 After all, the highest wattage available for LED bulbs is only 20 watts.
 Most tall trees and dense shrubbery need at least 35 watts to illuminate properly – so upgrading your bulbs without the proper fixture may actually decrease your brightness.